nmdp-bioinformatics/nmdp-python-project-template/README.md

     `-- my_project_template.py
     ```
 9. Run all tests with `make test` or different tests with `make behave` or `make pytest`. `make behave` will generate report files and open the browser to the report.
-10. Use `python app.py` to run the Flask service app in debug mode.
+10. Use `uv run app.py` to run the Flask service app in debug mode.
 Service will be available at http://localhost:8080/
 11. Use `make docker-build` to build a docker image using the current `Dockerfile`.
 12. `make docker` will build and run the docker image with the service.
 Service will be available at http://localhost:8080/